hima-97/ECG-Arrhythmia-Classification/README.md

 Initial exploration to grasp the intrinsic characteristics of the ECG dataset.

 * Signal Preprocessing:
-Resampling of ECG signals to align with the required sampling rate.
+Noise removal and resampling of ECG signals to align with the required sampling rate.

+* Heartbeat Segmentation:
 Heartbeat segmentation to isolate individual cardiac cycles, critical for accurate feature extraction.

 * Feature Extraction: